Guide

 Google Translate

 We’ll cover Google Translate first since it’s more well-known.
 Operated by Google, Google Translate is probably the most popular machine translation tool used by the masses today.
-It translates text into over 120 languages using proprietary technology known as Google Neural Machine Translation (GNMT).
+It translates text into 240+ languages using proprietary technology known as Google Neural Machine Translation (GNMT).
 While GNMT can translate text quite accurately, users are free to submit their own translation suggestions where they feel that a certain text should be translated differently.

 Apart from text, Google Translate can also translate files in certain formats such as PDFs and Microsoft Word documents.
 It can even translate websites!